Do you want to know if rabbits cry when they are sad, in pain, or when they are about to die?

 How Do I Know If a Rabbit Is Crying?

-Since rabbits don’t cry due to emotional reasons, you should always monitor your rabbit for signs of discomfort or illness.
+Since rabbits don’t cry for emotional reasons, you should constantly monitor your rabbit for signs of discomfort or illness.

 If you notice that your rabbit’s eyes are continuously wet, have a discharge, or the rabbit is excessively pawing at its eyes, these are signs that your rabbit may have an issue that needs veterinary attention.